-Bosnia: Energy utility EPBiH lost 1MEUR grant from EU for wind park29.
-October 2013. / SEE Energy News
+Bosnia: Energy utility EPBiH lost 1MEUR grant from EU for wind park, SEE Energy News

 Because of non-compliance and failure to fulfill obligations, “Electric Power Industry of Bosnia and Herzegovina” has lost 1 MEUR grant from the European Commission.
 The money was to be used for the construction of a wind farm Podveležje.
 Instead of grants, “Electric Power Industry of Bosnia and Herzegovina” is now seeking loans.